MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/tasks/export-letter-credit.md

 [!include [banner](../../includes/banner.md)]

-The steps below define a process of exporting a letter of credit.
-Proceses to [Set up bank facilities and posting profiles for letter of credit](set-up-bank-facilities-posting-profiles-letter-credit.md) to configure and create bank facilities and posting profiles should be run prior to following below steps.
+This article describes exporting a letter of credit.
+For more information, see [Set up bank facilities and posting profiles for letter of credit](set-up-bank-facilities-posting-profiles-letter-credit.md) to configure and create bank facilities and posting profiles.

-## Create Sales Order for Export letter of credit
+## Create sales order for export letter of credit
 1. Go to **Accounts receivable > Orders > All sales orders**.
 2. Click **New**.
 3. In the **Customer account** field, select a desired record.
 4. Expand the **General** section and fill **Site** and **Warehouse** fields.
-    * Select the **Site** and **Warehouse**  where the item to be issued is stocked.
+ -  Select the **Site** and **Warehouse** where the item to be issued is stocked.
 5. In the **Bank document type** field, select **Letter of credit**.
 6. Expand the **Delivery** section and select **Delivery date control** = **None**.
 7. Enter **Requested receipt date** and click **OK**.
-8. On the Sales Order lines, select an **Item number** which will be Issued/Sold.
+8. On the Sales order lines, select an **Item number** which will be issued or sold.
-9. If not defaulting from price trade agreement, enter a **Unit price**.
+9. Enter a **Unit price**, if it doesn't default from the price trade agreement.
 10. Expand **Line details** section and select the **Delivery** tab.
 11. Enter **Requested ship date** and **Confirmed ship date**.
-12. On the Action Pane, click **Manage**
+12. On the Action pane, click **Manage**
 13. Click **Letter of credit**.
 14. Enter **Bank document number** and the **Expiration date**.
 15. Expand **Bank details** section.